G-S9N6DX06CF

 In many prides, African lion males do not hunt.

-The reason for this is that their manes and large size make them more conspicuous and less successful in the hunts than lionesses.
+The reason for this is that their manes and large size makes them more conspicuous and less successful in the hunts than lionesses.

-The result is that these males live mainly off the efforts of their females.
+The result is that these males live off the efforts of their females.

 They use their dominant status to take food from the females.